icoman/upnp-nat-punch/README.md

 # Expose using UPnP a LAN port to WAN or IAN

-Using a solution from [Matt's Codecave](http://mattscodecave.com/posts/using-python-and-upnp-to-forward-a-port.html) I made a small module to control the router - [blog ](http://rainbowheart.ro/526).
+Using an ideea from [Matt's Codecave](http://mattscodecave.com/posts/using-python-and-upnp-to-forward-a-port.html) I made a small module to control the router - [blog announcement](http://rainbowheart.ro/526).

-Works both on Windows and Linux.
+The solution works both on Windows and Linux.
 Use it with caution on private networks: it will expose your redirected ports to anyone from Internet.

 On Linux you must install netifaces: **pip install netifaces**, on Windows it works without **netifaces**.